 If one is involved in a pedestrian accident, there are many steps that one should take – including getting a thorough medical examination by a qualified medical professional, as well as protecting one’s legal rights and attaining appropriate injury (and other harm) compensation.
 Often, people choose to retain a qualified personal injury attorney to seek maximum compensation for injuries sustained in a pedestrian accident.

-Elman Law Group handles Chicago area and other Illinois personal injury lawsuits as well as wrongful death lawsuits.
-Elman Law Group works on a “contingency” basis…Elman Law Group’s clients never pay a fee unless and until they receive monetary compensation.
+Elman Joseph Law Group handles Chicago area and other Illinois personal injury lawsuits as well as wrongful death lawsuits.
+Elman Joseph Law Group works on a “contingency” basis…Elman Joseph Law Group’s clients never pay a fee unless and until they receive monetary compensation.